-Following our pre-feasibility level estimates in the Technical Report, detailed engineering is underway, and MTV has selected the underground development contractor.
-Final approval for the required permits is expected in the third quarter of 2019 and once long-term financing is in place, MTV will start the development of access levels and draw points.
-Initial development is expected to take 10 months, prior to commencement of extraction.
-The delay in obtaining long-term financing required the Company to alter its mine plan sequencing but, over time production from Papomono Massive is expected to ramp up to 2,000 tonnes per day, compared to the current production levels of 500 tonnes per day.
+Following our pre-feasibility level estimates for Papomono in the Technical Report, detailed engineering was completed and MTV has selected the underground development contractor.
+Final approval for the required permits is expected in the fourth quarter of 2019 and once long-term financing is in place, MTV will start the development of access levels and draw points.
+Initial development is expected to take 10 months.
+A delay in obtaining long-term financing required the Company to alter its mine plan sequencing but, over time production from Papomono Massive is expected to ramp up to 2,000 tonnes per day, compared to the current production levels of 500 tonnes per day with an increased grade.

-In August, the Company and MTV entered into an investment committee approved mandate letter with Anglo American Marketing Limited ("AAML") and a fund under the investment management of Kimura Capital LLP ("Kimura") (together, the "Lenders") to provide a US\$45 million secured prepayment facility ("Facility") and offtake agreement ("Offtake") to be utilized for the expansion of the MTV copper project and to replace the existing \$15 million revolving credit facility managed by Kimura and to repay \$5 million of debt financing previously provided by the Company to MTV.
-In the event that the Facility cannot be secured and close as expected, the Company may have to revise its planned operations and activities for the remainder of 2019 for MTV.
+In August, the Company and MTV entered into an investment committee approved mandate letter with Anglo American Marketing Limited ("AAML") and a fund under the investment management of Kimura Capital LLP ("Kimura") (together, the "Lenders") to provide a US\$45 million secured prepayment facility ("Facility") and offtake agreement ("Offtake") to be utilized for the expansion of the MTV copper project and to replace the existing \$20 million revolving credit facility managed by Kimura and to repay \$5 million of debt financing previously provided by the

+Company to MTV.
+In the event that the Facility cannot be secured and close as expected, the Company may have to revise its planned operations and activities for the remainder of 2019 and future periods for MTV.

-Mineralized material supplied by ENAMI and local miners have increased in 2019 providing additional ore to the crusher given its current excess capacity.
-The processing of non-MTV mineralized material has good margins, utilizes excess capacity, requires no capital spend and benefits local community members.
+Mineralized material supplied by ENAMI and local miners has increased in 2019 providing additional ore to the crusher given its current excess capacity.
+The processing of third party mineralized material has good margins, utilizes excess capacity, requires no capital spend and benefits local community members.

 The implementation of chloride leaching ("Salt Leach") involves adding rock salt (NaCl) in the agglomeration stage of the crushing plant allowing the mixed sulphide and oxide material to rest on the heap for 15 to 30 days before application of sulphuric acid.
 The oxidation of sulphide material in the heaps is expected to improve copper recoveries by approximately 8%, reduce acid consumption, and decrease the leach time by approximately 40%.
 These changes are expected to reduce cash costs and improve MTV's working capital position.
 The construction of the salt storage and dosing system to commence the Salt Leach was completed in June and MTV began adding salt at low levels near the end of the second quarter, nearly three months ahead of schedule.
-The current pumps and valves will be replaced by titanium pumps and valves in the fourth quarter and the salt concentration will be increased as the final Salt Leach infrastructure is completed.
-We expect the total cost of the Salt Leach project to be in line with the March 2018 pre-feasibility Technical Report estimate of \$7.1 million with approximately \$4 million incurred and the remaining amount committed as at June 30, 2019.
+In mid-October, additional Salt Leach infrastructure was completed and the maximum dosages of salt have now begun.
+The total cost of the Salt Leach project is in line with the March 2018 pre-feasibility Technical Report estimate of \$7.1 million.